EE 109 - Spring 2025 Introduction to Embedded Systems

 Be sure to answer the two review questions in Project_Answers.txt and reprinted below:

 1. Cost Analysis: Assume we are building 1000 units of this system.
-Use the provided part numbers (see the webpage) and the digikey.com or jameco.com website to find the total cost per unit (again assume we build a quantity of 1000 units) for these speed traps.
+Use the provided part numbers (see the webpage) and the digikey.com or jameco.com website to find the total cost per unit (again assume we build a quantity of 1000 units) for these temperature monitoring systems.
 Itemize the part costs (list each part and its unit cost when bought in units of 1000) and then show the final cost per unit below.
 Note: You only need to price the components used in the project (not all the components in your lab kit.
 Also, you do not need to account for the cost of the circuit board or wires.
 In a real environment we would manufacture a PCB (Printed Circuit Board).
 As an optional task, you can search online for PCB manufacturers and what the costs and options are in creating a PCB.

 • What scenarios might you suggest testing (considering both HW and SW) before releasing the product for use?